GlenDC/L10n.unity/package/Assets/L20n/README.txt

     In case you would prefer you could also Initialize the L20n Plugin yourself by calling the `Initialize` method.
-    I would however recommend using the L20nSettings component OR prefab.
+    I would however recommend using the L20nSettings component OR prefab, rather than initializing the plugin manually yourself.

     If preferred you could translate your entire game, just by using this static class, it's up to you really.